effectfully/inference-in-agda/UnificationInAgda.lagda.md

 (`_ = <...>` is an anonymous definition: we ask Agda to type check something, but don't bother giving it a name, because we're not going to use it later)

-This definition is accepted, which means that Agda inferred its type successfully.
+This definition is accepted, which means that Agda has inferred its type successfully.

 Note that